SOFIE-project/Interledger/tests/README.md

 Testing framework: `pytest`

 Include pytest option `-s` to output the test prints; `-v` to list all the test methods.
+To run following tests, pytest and pytest-asyncio need be installed.

+    pip install pytest pytest-asyncio

 ## Unit tests